For More Information

 Non-native Speakers of English: international students should visit the international admission section of the GSAS website for information on TOEFL, IELTS, and PTE requirements.
 The GSAS TOEFL school code is 3261.

-Application Deadline: online M.A. and M.F.A. applications are accepted on a rolling basis from late August through early March.
-However first consideration will be given to applications submitted by January 15.
-Admission to the program is for the following fall semester.
+Application Deadline: For fall admission, there is rolling admission through April 1.
 Applications submitted for mid-year admissions may be considered on a case-by-case basis and should be discussed with the GSAS Director of Admissions.

 Tracking the Application: GSAS will provide information for tracking the application online in the form of a checklist.
 Data is updated daily.